Students in the MFA in Creative Writing programs must satisfy the following requirements in order to earn their degrees.

 Graduate School regulations require graduate students to maintain continuous registration of at least three credit hours per semester (summers excluded) to remain active.

-The MFA requires 60 credits, 57 of which must be taken at the graduate level.
+The MFA requires 60 credits, all of which must be taken at the graduate level.

 Students will only be allowed to transfer credits from previous graduate courses in exceptional circumstances, to be determined by the English department MFA committee and director of graduate studies.
 In most circumstances, no more than three graduate classes applicable to the approved program of study may be accepted from graduate courses taken at another institution and/or the University of Nevada, Reno.
 These courses must have been completed within the six-year time limit for the MFA degree and must be approved to count toward the degree by the MFA committee, the director of graduate studies, and the Graduate School.
 No previous writing workshops will count for transfer credit.